Margaret S. Cheung

 Google Scholar Profile

+At the molecular level, we focus on protein dynamics inside a cell.
 Macromolecules and cytosolic scaffolds crowd the interior of a cell.
 Their intriguing interactions form robust networks of smart matter that is capable of making collective decisions for cellular survival.
-It is Cheung’s long-term research goal to understand how the fidelity of information, built from macromolecules, travels across the noisy environment in a cell.
-The challenge of understanding them lies in the complexity of the systems where the experimental data available for quantitative modeling is scarce.
+It is our long-term research goal to understand how the fidelity of information, built from transient interactions among macromolecules, travels across a noisy environment in a cell.
+The challenge of understanding them lies in the complexity of the systems where the experimental measurements for quantitative modeling is scarce.

 Honors and Awards:

 Moores Professorship, 2018

 University of Houston Award for Excellence in Research and Scholarship (Associate Professor), 2016

 University of Houston Award for Excellence in Research and Scholarship (Assistant Professor), 2012

 Robert S. Hyer Research Award, 2010

 American Chemical Society

 Outreach Director, Center for Theoretical Biological Physics